EyasuTeshome/shifttracker/orientation/daily-presence-in-remote-environments-v2.md

 Collaborative learning is essential in the Microverse program to deepen your knowledge and skills by teaching others and being taught by them.
 Thus, we expect you to communicate and collaborate effectively with peers during your daily meetings.
 So, besides attending sessions on time, we require you to:
 - participate in the learning tasks we have designed,
 - turn on your camera to connect with others and show them you are listening, and
-- open your microphone to express your ideas verbally.
+- turn on your microphone to express your ideas verbally.

 Remember that it's harder to relate with others when you are not together in the same room.
 Sharing your video and opening your microphones to talk with your peers demonstrates your investment in the activities and contributes to developing mutual trust.